 Aguidetosedona.com delivers all the Sedona Vortex information you need to find and experience any of the 8 Sedona Vortex locations!
 We provide general vortex information, location, vortex maps, parking info, and more.

 We are always asked: What is a Sedona Vortex?
 Our answer is simply, A Sedona Vortex is a place in nature where the earth is exceptionally alive with energy.
 Sedona features many vortex sites where the earth energy swirls and draws to it’s center everything that surrounds it like a tornado.
 These magical Sedona Vortex sites, will often call out to you through your intuition if you’re open to the energy.
 You may also notice the trees near vortex sites often exhibit swirling or twisting of their trunks.
 Some say it is due the powerful vortex energy at the core of a Sedona Vortex.
 Some say, they just grow that way.
 You be the judge.

-Before you go and seek out Sedona’s Vortexes for the Day or throughout your vacation we always recommend that you visit the Red Rock Visitor Center.
+Before you go and seek out Sedona’s Vortex for the Day or throughout your vacation we always recommend that you visit the Red Rock Ranger District Visitor Center.
 This is where you can buy your Red Rock Pass and get all the information and advice you need from Sedona Experts.
 Last time we were there, we got the inside tip to avoid road construction on our way to hike Devils Bridge which saved us a TON of time.
-As for the Red Rock Pass, this is the Parking pass that will allow you to park at any recreation area.
-There are Daily, Weekly and Annual Red Rock Passes and depending on how long or how much hiking you will be doing you can choose the right Red Rock pass for you.
-Prices for the Red Rock Pass are:
+As for the Parking pass, it will allow you to park at any recreation area.
+There are Daily, Weekly and Annual Passes

 (Prices subject to change without notice)